danielsaidi/MockingKit/README.md

 MockingKit is a Swift-based mocking library that makes it easy to mock protocols and classes, for instance when unit testing or mocking not yet implemented functionality.

-MockingKit lets you `register` function results, `call` functions and `inspect` the recorded calls.
+MockingKit lets you `register` function results, `call` functions and `inspect` recorded calls.

-MockingKit doesn't put any restrains on your code or require you to structure it in any way.
+MockingKit doesn't put any restrictions on your code or require you to structure it in any way.
 You don't need any setup or configuration.
 Just create a mock and you're good to go.